jplineb/BrandColorsProj/Code/README.md

 If for some reason you need to connect to Wifi while using the Nano, click the **Wifi signal symbol** in the top right and change the appropriate settings.

 Another *Mandatory* step we must take is to put the Nano in its maximum usage mode.
-Normally when you start up the Nano, it is in an eco-power state that change the the clock frequency of the processor depending on the load of the system.
+Normally when you start up the Nano, it is in an eco-power state that varies the the clock speed of the processor depending on the load of the system.
 The current version of JETPack tends to be hyperactive in changing the clock speed.
 For this project we want to make sure that the Nano is at maximum usability at all times.

-To put the processor at its maximum clock speed, either search for the terminal window shortcut by pressing the **Windows Key** on the logitech keyboard or select the **Terminal Shortcut** on the **Task Bar** like shown below:
+To put the processor at its maximum clock speed, either search for the terminal window shortcut by pressing the **Windows Key** on the Logitech keyboard or select the **Terminal Shortcut** on the **Task Bar** like shown below:

 ![enter image description here](https://lh3.googleusercontent.com/hyTA2sUXcLDzfFHZ1gtzREG1LBHi4cpP3gl0CTSwPk6dF0muY5hs4nSw1KaMYL2yWM83DPTLkqwxJpsTDM84SSOSjRSmZWP49dah8IFbgF4dTqckuo-kN4-LRHYNAGzhqB5gebQ7AXKeQqqEOY4iv-rdmCuJPmOP4bVLof7M_KqKwkQnUbaSn4MOhK7pO-sHAZDAgyQwdRj2mNpuZbolxCnlZ5iYmJ89G2i7net2xhdOFDOoiOxkzaCfWRfG5f-cXri-Vpzt2eI380gkJaRR-tCyB8shFIj7PKcKhsXJLLjEo1UtjgV9zQonnVgLEbkAsWQXlXnI7r2E9jV1TyBN-Bvu4JPFTbE8rVBVrwwKUxryOdnlL9mP38YZCeCzn5WQogEbmywoWXaYG8Lk-DaSDOCQbv0yegmVo5A2Gk-vnKWNiE3YHiD-Ygmx2IMD86xeGFsXc6Gd9pjbAMFOTv0oBwQQcXvobCN9_hI2omuzvwPj80M5-ZMr9Y5ua9c23Mq1NlJ5gRPMdzcI1kHcpRaUcL3GlkoYhWiZTDJFeKJTykBie-ZXWzLBNzx1OTQSf1Hpo5JeyyFnhqiEwXNyU6WZM0R-UgKVfx3PeEKWumBKcRWPGbuLqQ-w5iWFyC0Vg321HQdwxp6fjFNfhezoVdKY3OV3-8Ae2zQ=w132-h124-no)